 If you give the question some serious thought, you’ll realize that there are many areas of your life that are just happening in the background without you really putting in any conscious effort or even awareness to them.

 Your consciousness, however, can be better defined as, the intentional thinking that is happening that you are aware of.

 We now have a general understanding of the difference between the conscious and subconscious mind.
 Now for a brain teaser…

 What does unconscious mean?
 And how does it differ from the subconscious?

 Your experience of life depends on your depth of information processing.
 This phenomenon was studied by American psychologist, Sigmund Freud.

 He proposed the three level mind model: the idea that the mind can be divided into three levels of awareness: the conscious, the subconscious, and the unconscious.

-So, what is the meaning of the subconscious definition according to Freud?
+So, what is the definition of the subconscious mind according to Freud?

 We’ve all had those moments, and as mysterious and inexplicable as they seem, they’re all a result of the subconscious mind at work.